Text Analysis: Hooking up Your Term Document Matrix to Custom R Code

 I have previously written about some of the text analysis options that are available in Displayr: sentiment analysis, text cleaning, and the predictive tree.
 As text analysis is a growing field, you likely want to use your own tools on top of those already built into Displayr.
 To feed information about your text into a statistical algorithm, it must first be converted into a form which is amenable to doing calculations.
-One approach to this is to use a term document matrix – the topic of this blog post.
+One approach to this is to use a term document matrix - the topic of this blog post.
+I'll explain what a term document matrix is, a version of a term document matrix called a sparse matrix and how to use it.

 A term document matrix is a way of representing the words in the text as a table (or matrix) of numbers.
 The rows of the matrix represent the text responses to be analysed, and the columns of the matrix represent the words from the text that are to be used in the analysis.
 The most basic version is binary.
 A 1 represents the presence of a word and 0 its absence.
 Consider, as an example, the following, very basic, set of text responses: